ThisIsHP64/B760M-H-M.2-Hackintosh/README.md

 - [USBToolBox](https://github.com/USBToolBox/kext) and [UTBMap](https://github.com/USBToolBox/tool)
 - [WhateverGreen](https://github.com/acidanthera/WhateverGreen)

-Feel free to message me on Discord @gdhp if you have any questions.
+Feel free to message me on Discord @thisishp64 if you have any questions.